zenmindstudio/thethumbprints.ca/_artifacts/hand-painted-marble-pate.md

 ---
 id: ''
 position: ''
-title: Hand Painted Marble Pate
+title: Hand Painted Marble Plate
 description: These Painted Marble plates have their origins in Persia but over the centuries got its distinct choice of colors and patterns in Northern India.
 origin: ''